 The point to bear in mind is that people often get married later in life these days and might also be getting married for a second time.
 This often means that they already have built up some wealth and assets that they want to protect on both sides before they enter into a legally binding marriage.

 Another possible option is a postnuptial agreement, which is sometimes also referred to as a post-marital agreement.

 This is an agreement that is entered into after you have got married and some couples choose to take this route at some point after they wed, when it feels right for their circumstances or simply because they decide they want to avoid any uncertainty if the marriage doesn’t work out at some point.

 Stepping into line

-The Law Commission recently published a study that concluded prenups should become legally binding, but subject to a number of stringent conditions being met.
+The Law Commission published a study that concluded prenups should become legally binding, but subject to a number of stringent conditions being met.

 A lot of European jurisdictions already recognise prenuptial agreements and contracts relating to property are commonplace, so the proposals in Britain, would mainly be bringing our divorce laws in line with main of our European counterparts.

 The fundamental aspect that the Law Commission wants to see upheld, is that whilst it will open up the chance for a spouse to make an agreement about financial needs, the terms should not be contractually enforceable if the court does not consider them to be fair.